It’s time to make some fun treats, and those treats are vegan plant-based cupcakes!

 Decorations: If you’re making this in October, look for some spooky Halloween colors in the grocery store to decorate your cupcakes!
 Sprinkles that are orange, black, green, purple, or white are great!
 I found some little sugar knives and eyeballs in my local store.

-This post shows you how to make vegan cupcakes!
+This post shows you how to make vegan, plant-based cupcakes!

 This recipe was inspired by one of my favorite vegan food blogs, Loving It Vegan!
 Alison and Jaye create fabulous recipes and have an award-winning blog.
 I’ve made several of their recipes and they continue to be one of my go-to websites!!